Xilinx/mlir-aie/tutorials/tutorial-3/README.md

 * a set of operations
 * release lock in some value (usually the other value)

-The acquire value must match the current lock state in order for the acqure to succeed.
+The acquire value must match the current lock state in order for the acquire to succeed.
 The release value can be either 0 or 1.
 Below is another example of lock usage including a common state diagram of lock state transitions.
 Note that we can actually release to the same value if we choose.
 <p><img src="../images/diagram5.jpg?raw=true" width="800"><p>

 ## <ins>Tutorial 3 Lab </ins>